natarajnord/Data-Engineering-Assignment/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU V2.
+License](LICENSE).
 Feel free to modify and distribute the code as per the license terms.

 ---